1917 Russian Constituent Assembly election: Socialist-Revolutionaries

-The Socialist-Revolutionaries emerged as the most voted party in the election, swaying the broad majority of the peasant vote.
+The Socialist-Revolutionaries (SRs) emerged as the most voted party in the election, swaying the broad majority of the peasant vote.
 The agrarian programmes of the SR and Bolshevik parties were largely similar, but the peasantry were more familiar with the SRs.
 The Bolsheviks lacked an organizational presence in many rural areas.
 In areas where the Bolshevik electoral campaign had been active (for example, near to towns or garrisons) the peasant vote was somewhat evenly divided between SRs and Bolsheviks.

 Moreover, whilst the SRs enjoyed widespread support among the peasantry, the party lacked a strong organizational structure in rural areas.
 The party was highly dependent on peasant union, zemstvos, cooperatives and soviets.

 On the issue of war and peace, the SR leadership had vowed not to enter into a separate peace with the Central Powers.
-The SR leadership condemned the peace talks initiated by the Bolsheviks, but to what extent the SR's were prepared to continue the war was unclear at the time.
+The SR leadership condemned the peace talks initiated by the Bolsheviks, but to what extent the SRs were prepared to continue the war was unclear at the time.
 Along with the Mensheviks, the SRs supported the notion of engaging with other European socialist politicians to find a settlement to the ongoing World War.

 The filing of nominations for the election took place just as the split in the SR party was taking place.
-By late October, when the SR party lists were already set, the Left Socialist-Revolutionaries formed a separate party.
+By late October, when the SR party lists were already set, the Left Socialist-Revolutionaries formed a separate party (PLSR).
 But whilst by the time of the election the Left SRs had constituted a separate party, the split was not completed in local SR party branches until early 1918.
 The Kazan, Yaroslavl, Kazan and Kronstadt SR organizations went over to the Left SRs en bloc.
 In Ufa and Pskov the majority in the SR party organization crossed over to the Left SRs.
-In Petrograd the leftist faction had dominated the SR party branch prior to the October Revolution, but elsewhere the majority in the party organizations remained with the PSR.
+In Petrograd the leftist faction had dominated the SR party branch prior to the October Revolution, but elsewhere the majority in the party organizations remained with the SR party.
 Notably in some of the locations leftist and rightist SR lists were separately presented (Baltic Fleet, Petrograd, Kazan), the leftists prevailed over the rightists, leading D'Agostino (2011) to argue that had separate right/left SRs lists been presented nationwide the peasantry could have opted for the left (considering that there were no major difference between the factions on their agrarian programmes).